Victor Strand (Fear the Walking Dead)

-Victor Strand (also known simply as Strand), is a fictional character in the television series Fear the Walking Dead portrayed by Colman Domingo.
+Victor Strand is a fictional character in the AMC television series Fear the Walking Dead portrayed by Colman Domingo.
 The character was created by Robert Kirkman, Dave Erickson and David Wiener.

+Despite his villainous tendencies and selfish decisions, Victor's relationship with Madison and Alicia Clark was what kept him from going off the deep end.
+However, his shady behaviour sparked hostile rivalries with characters like Daniel Salazar and Morgan Jones.
+Eventually, Victor went from an untrustworthy conman to a dictatorial leader of his own community, putting him at odds with his former allies.
+He was eventually dethroned and renounced his antagonistic ways.

-During the first six seasons, Victor is seen as a complex character.
-Despite his villainous tendencies, he still remained a protagonist.
-However, his arc came full circle at end of season six and he serves as the main antagonist of season seven.
-Victor has been well received by fans and critics.
-Initially a member of the recurring cast, Domingo was upgraded to series regular after season one.
+Domingo's portrayal of Victor has been well received by critics and fans.
+Initially a member of the recurring cast, Domingo was upgraded to series regular after the first season.

 Character biography

 Victor is a mysterious character who has acquired great personal wealth as immediately indicated by his suit and jewelry, He appears to already have some knowledge of the outbreak and how it manifests itself in humans.
 It is unknown how long he was imprisoned at the temporary hospital set up in Raynard Community College before Nick arrived.
 He is calm and does not panic when confronting the walkers, even when he was trapped at the end of a locked corridor as a herd approached.
 He appears to have adapted quickly to the new world, telling Nicholas Clark that the only way to survive a mad world is to embrace the madness.
 Victor has a good sense of judgement, quickly assessing that Nick is weak, yet believing that Nick has the skills to survive.
 Victor identifies Nick's heroin addiction as a precursor to the behavior necessary for survival.
 Additionally, Victor appears to have some elements of a sociopath.